 MaestroQA helped them implement a knowledge base in tandem with a QA program.
 The result?
 Lyft's senior agents were freed up to focus on the tickets in their queue, reducing their Average Handle Time and improving agent productivity.

 If DSAT stems from an issue outside the CX team's control, don't ignore it.
 It's important to share your insights with other departments, especially since CX teams are on the front lines interacting with customers every day.

-Customer dissatisfaction is disheartening for CX leaders to study.
-As a result, companies often ignore DSAT data.
-Or they collect it but don’t act on it.
-But as you can see, digging into DSAT data is an effective way to identify and improve your company’s weakest links.
-By following the steps above, your DSAT analysis will pave the path for elevated agent performance and happier customers.
+Learning about why customers are unhappy can be disheartening for customer support organizations to study.
+As a result, companies often ignore DSAT data, and only pay attention to CSAT data from satisfied customers.
+Or they collect it but don't act on it.
+But as you can see, digging into DSAT measures is an effective way to identify and improve your company's weakest links.
+By following the steps above, your DSAT analysis will pave the path for elevated agent performance, happier customers, and improved customer loyalty.